krzysztofj1234567890/helloworld-actions/README.md

 # helloworld-actions
-Test github actions with python
+Test python REST API with github actions and deploy to docker hub